HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

   sql_file="hints_per_page.sql"
 ) }}

 Resource hints are most effective when they're used selectively ("when everything is important, nothing is").
-Having a more clear definition of what resources help improve Largest Contentful Paint moved the focus away from using `preconnect` and more towards `prefetch` by shifting some of the resource prioritization and freeing up bandwidth for what most helps the user at first.
+Having a more clear definition of what resources help improve critical rendering, versus future navigation optimizations, can move the focus away from using `preconnect` and more towards `prefetch` by shifting some of the resource prioritization and freeing up bandwidth for what most helps the user at first.

 However, this hasn't stopped some misuse of the `preload` hint, since in one instance we discovered a page dynamically adding the hint and causing an infinite loop that created over 20k new preloads.